• Skip to primary navigation

 • I measured, and 15 g would be about ¾ cup of chopped fresh mint leaves or parsley.

-• Garlic: Three large fresh garlic cloves grated or pressed.
+• Garlic: Grate or press three large fresh garlic cloves.
 You can add more if you like garlic; I know I do.

 • Red wine vinegar and lemon juice make the mint chimichurri tangy and refreshing.